Out of the Fiery Furnace: Broadcasts

-Out of the Fiery Furnace premiered in the USA in 1986.
+Out of the Fiery Furnace premiered in the US in 1986.
 In 1986 the series was used by the University of Pennsylvania as a teaching aid and was available to other American institutions via the PBS Adult Learning Center.
 It continued to air on television in the USA through the late 1980s (often during prime time) and early 1990s including on cable channel TLC in 1993 and 1994.

 Book

 The subject matter of the documentary series was covered in a book, also titled Out of the Fiery Furnace and also the work of Robert Raymond.